We have a vast experience in isolating and culturing wide range of primary cell populations from healthy/diseased human skin and hair follicles.

 2D co-culture models

-Our cell lines and primary cells can be incorporated into 2D co-culture models to investigate mechanism of action of test compounds on two or more cell populations (e.g. keratinocytes and fibroblasts to study epithelial-mesenchymal interactions).
+Our cell lines and primary cells can be incorporated into 2D co-culture models to investigate mechanism of action of test compounds on two or more cell populations (e.g. keratinocytes and fibroblasts to study epithelial-mesenchymal interactions, and in collaboration with QIMA Life Sciences e.g. keratinocytes-melanocytes to study melanosome transfer, and motoneurons-muscle cells).
 These models represent the most cost-effective method to investigate early-stage compounds for cosmeceutical, nutraceutical and therapeutic applications in the skin and hair follicle.

 3D human skin and hair follicle models

 Our state-of-art 3D in vitro models mimic some of the complex interaction mechanisms occurring within the skin and hair follicle.
 They represent more complex cell-cell and cell-matrix interactions than the 2D co-culture models.
 These 3D models can be customized and our wide range of human cell lines and primary cells can be utilized to build the 3D models based on our clients need.
 For specific cell population, we indeed suggest to employ 3D systems as first line of screening, e.g. human dermal papilla fibroblasts.